2015 Denver Broncos season

-The Broncos clinched their fifth-consecutive AFC West division title, fourth consecutive first-round bye and the AFC's No. 1 playoff seed for the third time in four seasons.
+The Broncos clinched their fifth-consecutive AFC West division title for the record-tying 15th time, fourth consecutive first-round bye, and home-field advantage throughout the AFC playoffs as the No. 1 playoff seed for the third time in four seasons.
 As was the case during the regular season, the Broncos' defense dominated their playoff opponents.
 During the Broncos' three playoff games, they recorded 14 sacks, forced seven turnovers, surrendered only one touchdown pass and gave up just 44 combined points (an average of just 14.7 points a game).
-The Broncos defeated the Pittsburgh Steelers 23–16 in the Divisional round and the defending Super Bowl champion New England Patriots 20–18 in the AFC Championship Game.
+The Broncos defeated the Pittsburgh Steelers 23–16 in the divisional round and the defending Super Bowl champion New England Patriots 20–18 in the AFC Championship game.
 The Broncos then defeated the Carolina Panthers 24–10 in Super Bowl 50 to earn the franchise's third Super Bowl championship, and the first since winning back-to-back Super Bowls in 1997 and 1998.

-As of 2023, this represents the most recent playoff appearance and AFC West title for the Broncos.
+This was the last season the Broncos made the playoffs until 2024.
+However, it remains the most recent AFC West title for the Broncos, and the last season a team other than the Kansas City Chiefs won the division.

 Coaching changes

 Departures

-On January 12, 2015, one day after the Broncos' 24–13 loss to the Indianapolis Colts in the Divisional round of the 2014 playoffs, the Broncos and head coach John Fox decided to mutually part ways.
-Fox compiled a 49–22 record in four seasons (including the playoffs), led the Broncos to four consecutive AFC West division titles, a first-round bye in three consecutive seasons as well as a berth in Super Bowl XLVIII, but lost in the Divisional round of the playoffs in three of his four seasons as head coach.
+On January 12, 2015, one day after the Broncos' 24–13 loss to the Indianapolis Colts in the divisional round of the 2014 playoffs, the Broncos and head coach John Fox decided to mutually part ways.
+Fox compiled a 49–22 record in four seasons (including the playoffs), led the Broncos to four consecutive AFC West division titles, a first-round bye in three consecutive seasons as well as a berth in Super Bowl XLVIII, but lost in the divisional round of the playoffs in three of his four seasons as head coach.
 Fox departed with a .719 winning percentage in his four seasons as head coach – the highest in franchise history.
 Four days later (January 16), Fox was hired as the new head coach of the Chicago Bears.

 The following former Broncos' coaching assistants from 2014 were reunited with John Fox in Chicago: Defensive backs coach Sam Garnes, special teams coordinator Jeff Rodgers, defensive line coach Jay Rodgers, offensive coordinator Adam Gase, offensive line coach Dave Magazu, assistant special teams coordinator Derius Swinton II, assistant strength & conditioning coach Jason George and offensive quality control coach Bo Hardegree.

 Defensive coordinator Jack Del Rio was hired as the new head coach of the Oakland Raiders, defensive backs coach Cory Undlin was hired to the same position with the Philadelphia Eagles and linebackers coach Richard Smith was hired to a senior defensive position with the Atlanta Falcons.